 By the end of the day, it was time to get down to brass tacks (where does that saying come from anyway?
 Free book to anyone who comments with the answer).
 We had ten great ideas, but even with the collective brainpower of 35 Agile marketing enthusiasts, there was no way we were going to go out and do them all.

 So we returned to our green dots and voted again.
 Here are the results:

 As you can see, the community idea barely edged out influencers/champions/advocates, what Agile marketing is/is not, and case studies.
 Of course, case studies and a definition of Agile marketing could easily fall within a community website, so that seems like our most valuable future project.

 Of course, “make a website” is one of those fun projects that’s jam packed with unseen complexity, so it’s likely to take us a while to navigate the intricacies of what’s really next.
 But please stay tuned!
 No doubt we’ll have more exciting news soon.

-If you want to be involved with future efforts to propel Agile marketing to its next level of adoption, please let me know!
+If you want to be part of the Agile momentum and be involved with future efforts to propel Agile marketing to its next level of adoption, please let me know!
 You can email me at andrea [at] agilesherpas [dot] com or tweet me @andreafryrear.
 Alternatively, if you have a brilliant idea that didn’t come out at Sprint One, please feel free to share it with me directly or in the comments.
 Agile on, my friends!
 Let’s do this.